How can counseling help me?

-Conventional/secular counseling and Christian counseling share the same objective ….to help clients conquer their problems and become wholesome and well-adjusted individuals who mentally and emotionally find significance and joy in life.
+Conventional/s secular counseling and Christian counseling share the same objective …. to help clients conquer their problems and become wholesome and well-adjusted individuals who mentally and emotionally find significance and joy in life.
 Both types of counseling attempt to help individuals and couples resolve their issues with the guidance of a third party.

-Christian counseling is different from conventional counseling because it intigrates the Biblical truths, spirtual elements and seeking of God’s Will in an individual’s life.
+Christian counseling is different from conventional counseling because it integrates the Biblical truths, spiritual elements, and seeking God’s Will in an individual’s life.

 Why do people go to counseling and how do I know if it is right for me?